 That very title, “Five Simple Steps to Discover God’s Plans for You” has some of you already objecting with, “You’ve got to be kidding!
 Simple?
 Discovering God’s Plans?”
 Others of you are already forming your questions:

 Who should I marry?
 Should I go back to school?
 Is this the place where God wants me to serve?
 Should I start my own business?
 Should I homeschool my kids?
 When should I buy a home?
 When should I retire?
 Where is God calling me?
 Is this job a dead-end?
 What’s the next step in my life?
 Which church should I attend?
 Am I really on track with God’s will for my life?

 Does “Five Steps” sound too simplistic?
 Maybe.
-Is it possible we sometimes complicate God’s will or God’s plans for our lives?
+Is it possible for you to unknowingly complicate God’s will or God’s plans for you?
 How do we figure out those plans?
 Just what ARE those plans?